valorin/artisan-serve/README.md

+**Important: Taylor added the `serve` command back into the framework shortly after I published this... there is no reason to use this package any more.**

+*I'm just keeping this around for reference, and in case he removes it again :-)*

 # Artisan Serve

-**Important:** Taylor added the `serve` command back into the framework shortly after I published this... there is no reason to use this package any more.

 Simple Laravel 5 replacement command for `php artisan serve`.